oliviergimenez/my_website/content/publication/papers.md

 25. <strong>Gimenez,O.</strong> (2008). <a href="/pubs/commentGimenez2008CJS.pdf" target="_blank">Discussion: Towards a Bayesian analysis template?</a> *The Canadian Journal of Statistics*.
 36: 21-24.

-24. Grosbois V., **Gimenez O.**, Gaillard, J.-M., Pradel, R., Barbraud, C., Clobert, J., Møller, A. P. and H. Weimerskirch (2008). <a href="/pubs/Grosboisetal2008.pdf" target="_blank">Assessing the impact of climate variation on survival in vertebrate populations</a>. *Biological Reviews* 83: 357-399.
+24. Grosbois V., Gimenez O., Gaillard, J.-M., Pradel, R., Barbraud, C., Clobert, J., Møller, A. P. and H. Weimerskirch (2008). <a href="/pubs/Grosboisetal2008.pdf" target="_blank">Assessing the impact of climate variation on survival in vertebrate populations</a>. *Biological Reviews* 83: 357-399.

 23. Pradel, R., L. Maurin-Bernier, <strong>O. Gimenez</strong>, M. Genovart, R. Choquet, and D. Oro (2008). <a href="/pubs/Pradeletal2007CanadianJournalofStatistics.pdf" target="_blank">Estimation of sex-specific survival with uncertainty in sex assessment</a>. *The Canadian Journal of Statistics* 36: 29-42.